microsoft/mimalloc/readme.md

 # Older Release Notes

+* 2024-05-13, `v1.8.6`, `v2.1.6`: Fix build errors on various (older) platforms.
+Refactored aligned allocation.
+* 2024-04-22, `v1.8.4`, `v2.1.4`: Fixes various bugs and build issues.
+Add `MI_LIBC_MUSL` cmake flag for musl builds.
+  Free-ing code is refactored into a separate module (`free.c`).
+Mimalloc page info is simplified with the block size directly available (and new `block_size_shift` to improve aligned block free-ing).
+  New approach to collection of abandoned segments: When a thread terminates the segments it owns are abandoned (containing still live objects) and these can be reclaimed by other threads.
+We no longer use a list of abandoned segments but this is now done using bitmaps in arena's which is more concurrent (and more aggressive).
+Abandoned memory can now also be reclaimed if a thread frees an object in an abandoned page (which can be disabled using `mi_option_abandoned_reclaim_on_free`).
+The option `mi_option_max_segment_reclaim` gives a maximum percentage of abandoned segments that can be reclaimed per try (=10%).

+* 2023-04-24, `v1.8.2`, `v2.1.2`: Fixes build issues on freeBSD, musl, and C17 (UE 5.1.1).
+Reduce code size/complexity
+  by removing regions and segment-cache's and only use arenas with improved memory purging -- this may improve memory usage as well for larger services.
+Renamed options for consistency.
+Improved Valgrind and ASAN checking.

+* 2023-04-03, `v1.8.1`, `v2.1.1`: Fixes build issues on some platforms.

+* 2023-03-29, `v1.8.0`, `v2.1.0`: Improved support dynamic overriding on Windows 11.
+Improved tracing precision
+  with [asan](#asan) and [Valgrind](#valgrind), and added Windows event tracing [ETW](#ETW) (contributed by Xinglong He).
+Created an OS abstraction layer to make it easier to port and separate platform dependent code (in `src/prim`).
+Fixed C++ STL compilation on older Microsoft C++ compilers, and various small bug fixes.

+* 2022-12-23, `v1.7.9`, `v2.0.9`: Supports building with [asan](#asan) and improved [Valgrind](#valgrind) support.
+  Support arbitrary large alignments (in particular for `std::pmr` pools).
+  Added C++ STL allocators attached to a specific heap (thanks @vmarkovtsev).
+  Heap walks now visit all object (including huge objects).
+Support Windows nano server containers (by Johannes Schindelin,@dscho).
+  Various small bug fixes.

+* 2022-11-03, `v1.7.7`, `v2.0.7`: Initial support for [Valgrind](#valgrind) for leak testing and heap block overflow
+  detection.
+Initial
+  support for attaching heaps to a specific memory area (only in v2).
+Fix `realloc` behavior for zero size blocks, remove restriction to integral multiple of the alignment in `alloc_align`, improved aligned allocation performance, reduced contention with many threads on few processors (thank you @dposluns!), vs2022 support, support `pkg-config`, .

+* 2022-04-14, `v1.7.6`, `v2.0.6`: fix fallback path for aligned OS allocation on Windows, improve Windows aligned allocation even when compiling with older SDK's, fix dynamic overriding on macOS Monterey, fix MSVC C++ dynamic overriding, fix warnings under Clang 14, improve performance if many OS threads are created and destroyed, fix statistics for large object allocations, using MIMALLOC_VERBOSE=1 has no maximum on the number of error messages, various small fixes.

+* 2022-02-14, `v1.7.5`, `v2.0.5` (alpha): fix malloc override on
+  Windows 11, fix compilation with musl, potentially reduced committed memory, add `bin/minject` for Windows, improved wasm support, faster aligned allocation, various small fixes.

 * 2021-11-14, `v1.7.3`, `v2.0.3` (beta): improved WASM support, improved macOS support and performance (including M1), improved performance for v2 for large objects, Python integration improvements, more standard